druchefavour/reactApp/README.md

 		* In Article.js First - Require Mongoose
 		* Create Schema Class
-		* Create a means to export our model (module.export and call our model Article Schema)
+		* Create a means to export our model (module.export and call our model Article Schema) *Define ArticleSchema as a new Schema and set up our value pair as arguments of the newSchema object Articles have each of the following fields:
+			*title (Title of the stored article from nytimes.com) *date (publish date and time of the article)
+			*url (URL of the article on nytimes.com)
+		*Define an optional element required for title and set it as true